WazirRohiman/populating_data_warehouse/README.md

 # populating_data_warehouse
-Example of how to populate a data warehouse
+How to populate a data warehouse - In this example we'll be using the IBM db2 instance on cloud

+Prerequisite: An IBM cloud account will be required